usnistgov/microbial-lims/README.md

 This repository holds files that define a metadata schema for the terms collected during various research tasks in the Microbial Strain team.
-The primary use case for these schemata are to validate the metadata entered into eLabFTW (https://elab.nist.gov) experiment records and prepare bundles for export into LabCAS.
+The primary use case for these schemata are to validate the metadata entered into eLabFTW experiment records and prepare bundles for export into LabCAS.
 In the future, they may be used to programmatically generate the ["extra fields" definitions](https://doc.elabftw.net/metadata.html) of eLabFTW experiment templates.

 ## Implementation

-Currently, @jat is using [LinkML](https://linkml.io/) to implement the data model in the file [`microbial_experiment.yaml`](microbial_experiment.yaml), which allows for validation and generation of JSONSchema outputs via that tool's ["generators"](https://linkml.io/linkml/generators/json-schema.html) feature.
+Currently, we are using [LinkML](https://linkml.io/) to implement the data model in the file [`microbial_experiment.yaml`](microbial_experiment.yaml), which allows for validation and generation of JSONSchema outputs via that tool's ["generators"](https://linkml.io/linkml/generators/json-schema.html) feature.
 There is no GUI for this directly, but @jat uses Visual Studio Code with the following